Optimal detection of sparse principal components in high dimension: Efficient methods for sparse principal component testing

 \section{Efficient methods for sparse principal component testing}

 Computing the largest $k$-sparse eigenvalue $\lambda^k_{\max}$ of a symmetric matrix $A$ is, in general, a hard computational problem.
 To see this, consider the particular case where $A$ is a $p \times p$ symmetric matrix with values in $\{0,1\}$ and $A_{ii}=1$ for all diagonal entries, so that $A$ corresponds to the adjacency matrix of an undirected graph.
 It is not hard to see that $\lambda_{\max}^k(A)\le k$, with equality if and only if the graph of $A$ contains a clique of size $k$.
-It is a well known fact of computational complexity~\citep{Kar72} that the decision problem associated to finding whether a graph contains a clique of size $k$ is NP-complete.
-Note that if $k$ were fixed, this problem would actually be polynomial in the size $p$ of the graph since there are ``only" ${p \choose k} \le p^k$ subgraphs to enumerate.
-However, the exponential dependence in $k$ is clearly an issue even for moderate values of $k$.
+It is a well-known fact of computational complexity [\citet {Kar72}] that the decision problem associated to finding whether a graph contains a clique of size $k$ is NP-complete.